mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 ## Update the cluster worker node pool to Kubernetes version v1.21.6

-1. If your cluster is in multipl Availability Zones repeat the following for the number of zones by with values 0,1,2 in `{.items[0].metadata.name}` when exporting `MACHINEDEPLOYMENT_NAME`.
+1. If your cluster is in multiple Availability Zones, repeat the following for the number of zones, using values 0,1,2 in `{.items[0].metadata.name}` when exporting `MACHINEDEPLOYMENT_NAME`.

 1. Add your Kubernetes v1.21.6 AMI to your environment: